 Woodstock: 3 Days of Peace & Music

 So this is our book and, brag as I may, I think it’s one of the best.
-In some territories it was titled as Woodstock Chronicles and that in fact is what it is.
-Woodstock chronicles every single hour of the three-day festival including sections on the lead up to the festival with pages on previous festivals such as the Newport Jazz Festival and Monterey Pop.
+In some territories it was titled as Woodstock Chronicles and that, in fact, is what it is.
+Woodstock chronicles every single hour of the three-day festival including sections on the lead up to the festival with pages on previous festivals such as the Newport Jazz Festival and 1967’s Monterey Pop.
 It includes pages on how it was organised and by whom, how much each band was paid, how people got to Woodstock and over 200 pages on each and every band, group and person who played there, day-by-day, hour-by-hour.
 We give you the set-list for each band, the time of their appearance, a bit of history about them and what happened to them after they played Woodstock.
 Lots of great photographs of the bands, singers, musicians and fans, plus the festival site, the food stalls, the queues, the mud, the rain, the sunshine, the thousands of people . . . and all the litter afterwards.

 Woodstock: 3 Days of Peace & Music, I’m pleased to say, is still available on Amazon and other online book sites.

 “Just love everybody all around ya and clean up a little garbage on your way out and everything gonna be alright” ~ John Sebastian